flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

 ### Additional storage

 Additional disks attached to instances can be mounted with a `.mount` unit.
 Each disk can be accessed via `/dev/disk/by-id/google-<disk-name>`.
-Here's the Container Linux Config to format and mount a disk called `database-backup`:
+Here's the Flatcar Linux Config to format and mount a disk called `database-backup`:

 ```yaml container-linux-config:gce
 storage: